-The Ride of Silence logo is available for download in a variety of formats.
+The Ride of Silence logo has been translated into many different languages for you to use.
 By downloading the logos, you acknowledge that you have read and agreed to abide by the Logo Usage Guidlines.

 Chinese language version (JPG, 111k) - thanks to Yan kinn-wai from the Hong Kong Cycling Alliance for this adaptation.
 Note: this logo uses traditional Chinese characters, as used in Hong Kong, Taiwan and many overseas Chinese communities.